Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 - users can gain subscribers if they consistently post well

-- users have a user bio section that offers a breif description of that user, they can also upload a profile picture.
+- users have a user bio section that offers a brief description of that user, they can also upload a profile picture.

-- from here users can edit thier posts and delete their posts
+- from here users can edit their posts and delete their posts

-- users can veiw all their posts in a paginated list aswell as the posts from user they are subscribed to.
+- users can view all their posts in a paginated list as well as the posts from user they are subscribed to.

 - users can offer media links to their other social media accounts.